9 NFL Betting Strategies for Your Best Football Season Yet

 1. Bet With Your Head, Not Your Heart

 But here’s the thing: becoming more objective towards NFL betting online is literally the easiest way to make smarter bets.
 It doesn’t require a detailed strategy on mathematical analysis, it just requires common sense.

-Cheering on your favorite team (at least) 16 times per year is a lot of fun, but losing money in the process is not.
-To become a smarter bettor, be aware of your biases and try to avoid decisions based solely on favoritism.
+Cheering on your favorite team (at least) 16 times per year is a lot of fun but losing money in the process is not.
+To become a smarter sports bettor and find an edge on the bookmakers, be aware of your biases and try to avoid decisions based solely on favoritism.

 2. Pay Attention to Where the Game Is Played